-This paper from the Open Mobile Alliance outlines how LwM2M uses OSCORE to more efficiently secure IoT end-to-end, independent of network topography, at the applicative level with specific examples for different industires.
+This paper from the Open Mobile Alliance outlines how LwM2M uses OSCORE to more efficiently secure IoT end-to-end, independent of network topography, at the applicative level with specific examples for different industries.

-This detailed paper from T-Mobile with lots of graphics and quanititive analysis calls out important differences between CoAP and MQTT developers must take into account when using NB-IoT as a transport mechanism.
+This detailed paper from T-Mobile with lots of graphics and quantitative analysis calls out important differences between CoAP and MQTT developers must take into account when using NB-IoT as a transport mechanism.

 Interesting research from MachNation comparing the relative data reporting efficiency of MQTT and LwM2M.
-We feel however this is an innaccurate comparision.
+We feel however this is an inaccurate comparison.
 LwM2M incorporates device management services MQTT does not have.
 A fairer comparison would be CoAP to MQTT.
 Here is an infographic from IoTerop that outlines MachNation’s findings.

-Research on how messaging profile, including message size (byte count) and transport protocols like CoAP and MQTT impact network performance.
+Research on how messaging profiles, including message size (byte count) and transport protocols like CoAP and MQTT impact network performance.